wagner477/desafio-node-clicksoft/readme.md

 API developed for the NODEJS challenge proposed by Clicksoft.

-API Developed using: Nodejs, TypeScript, AdonisJs and Lucid.
+API Developed using: Nodejs, TypeScript, Sqlite, AdonisJs and Lucid.

 Resources available for access via API:
 * [**Students**](#reference/api/students)